 Another possible role for vitamin D in the treatment of autoimmune disease, including MS, involves antimicrobial action.
-In addition to the previously cited findings by Harkiolaki et al. regarding molecular mimicry induced by various GI bacteria in MS [9], researchers like Dr. Charles Strattonat Vanderbilt University have made clear associations between MS and Chlamydia pneumonia [22], and others, including Dr. Donald Gilden, have implicated various viral triggers in MS [23].
-It has also been shown that the human cathelicidin antimicrobial peptide (CAMP) gene is a direct target of the vitamin D receptor and is strongly up-regulated in myeloid cells by 1,25 dihydroxy vitamin D3 [24].
-Meaning, as vitamin D levels rise, so does the production of this endogenous antimicrobial peptide in the body, and this may account for some of the clinical benefit observed with vitamin D therapy in MS and other autoimmune disorders.
+In addition to the previously cited findings by Harkiolaki et al. regarding molecular mimicry induced by various GI bacteria in MS, researchers such as Dr. Charles Stratton at Vanderbilt University have made clear associations between MS and Chlamydia pneumoniae; and others, including Dr. Donald Gilden, have implicated various viral triggers in MS.^{9,22,23} It has also been shown that the human cathelicidin antimicrobial peptide (CAMP) gene is a direct target of the vitamin D receptor and is strongly upregulated in myeloid cells by 1,25 dihydroxyvitamin D3.24 Meaning that, as vitamin D levels rise, so does the production of this endogenous antimicrobial peptide in the body, and this may account for some of the clinical benefit observed with vitamin D therapy in MS and other autoimmune disorders.

-6. Predictive Autoantibody Testing (A True Application of Preventive Medicine?)
+Predictive Autoantibody Testing (A True Application of Preventive Medicine?)

-In a 2007 Scientific American article entitled New Predictors of Disease, Abner Louis Notkins stated "Molecules called predictive autoantibodies appear in blood years before people show symptoms of various disorders.
-Tests that detect these molecules could warn of the need to take preventive action [25]."
-While some of these tests have been used for many years in a very selective manner, often simply to confirm the presence of a disease strongly suspected by clinical presentation and examination.
-However, the development and availability of lowcost autoantibody arrays has ushered in the possibility to use autoantibody testing in a much more proactive screening strategy to predict the future emergence of autoimmune disorders so that preventive action can be initiated early to short-circuit the disease process [26].
-Table 2 outlines some of the available predictive autoantibody tests, their positive predictive value (PPV), and the years before clinical diagnosis that they generally appear in the blood of subjects with specific disorders [27-29].
+In a 2007 Scientific American article titled "New Predictors of Disease," Abner Louis Notkins stated, "Molecules called predictive autoantibodies appear in blood years before people show symptoms of various disorders.
+Tests that detect these molecules could warn of the need to take preventive action."25 While some of these tests have been used for many years in a very selective manner, often simply to confirm the presence of a disease strongly suspected by clinical presentation and examination, the development and availability of low-cost autoantibody arrays has ushered in the possibility to use autoantibody testing in a much more proactive screening strategy to predict the future emergence of autoimmune disorders so that preventive action can be initiated early to shortcircuit the disease process.26 Table 2 outlines some of the available predictive autoantibody tests, their positive predictive value (PPV), and the years before clinical diagnosis that they generally appear in the blood of subjects with specific disorders.27-29